cmontalvo251/TOSIM/README.md

 Version 8.0
 The following major changes were made for this version:
-1.)
+0.)
+The driver is now a truck and the towed system is now a quadcopter 1.)
 Nominal.CS file has been moved into each vehicles respective files - Read routines were updated as well 3.)
 All remnants of AoA sweeps have been removed
 4.)
 Echo routine completely removed - Which means read routine is flag eq 1 and then compute is flag 2 5.)
-The DRIVER and TOWED functions are now passed the T variable rather than T%DRIVER or T%TOWED
+The DRIVER and TOWED functions are now passed the T variable rather than T%DRIVER or T%TOWED 6.)
+Made sure that tether reel and connection points are all properly aligned

 Version 8.0 Released XXX 2024